pogJames/pogjames.github.io/README.md

-# README
-Wazzup!
+# Wazzup!
 This is my portfolio website, feel free to check it out [here](https://pogjames.github.io)!